minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-patient-id.md

 * Obtain another x509 PKI-O certificate to secure the https endpoints
   * Use this certificate to secure the https end points
   * Provide the public key of the X509 certificate to the CoronaCheck system so that endpoints can be verified by TLS pinning.
+* Arrange an OIDC based authentication service that lets the user enter their data and will send out verification codes via sms/email (a simple, open source authentication service will be made available that providers can choose to host within their infrastructure).

 ## Patient ID Hash
 Providers who have previously implemented the DigiD route will recognize this chapter; the hashing process is the same, just the fields that are used in the hash differ).

 In order to reliably determine a system contains information about a certain person without revealing who that person is a `patient-id-hash` will be generated for each individual connected party and sent to the Information endpoint.

 Since only the designated party may check the hmac, a secret `hash key` is added.
-The `hash key` will be determined by MinVWS and shared privately with the provider.
+The `hash key` will be determined by the authentication service and shared privately with the provider.

 The hmac will be created using the following items: